gorhill/uBO-Extra/README.md

 ### Purpose

 For Chromium-based browsers, WebSocket connections are not available to the [chrome.webRequest API](https://developer.chrome.com/extensions/webRequest).
-This companion extension (it's pointless to use it as a standalone) will enable uBlock Origin to become aware of WebSocket connection attempts.
+This companion extension (it's pointless to use it as a standalone) will allow uBlock Origin to become aware of WebSocket connection attempts: they can be filtered, and will be reported in the logger.

 Related: [Chromium issue 129353](https://bugs.chromium.org/p/chromium/issues/detail?id=129353).